+This truncation criterion~\eqref{eq:truncation_criterion} ensures the optimal trade-off between the statistical error in \cref{eq:vector_bernstein} and the systematic one due to truncation.
+This is formalized in the following. \begin{corollary} Consider the setting of \cref{theorem:Bernstein} and let $\delta \in (0,1/2)$.
+Then, with probability at least $1-\delta$, the application of the truncation criterion~\eqref{eq:truncation_criterion} leads to a provably higher precision. \end{corollary}

-yields $\alpha_\delta \leq 6 \log(1/\delta)$, hence \cref{eq:Bernstein_epsilon}.
-Now, we compare this statistical error with the systematic error that is introduced by \cref{eq:truncation_criterion}.
+Importantly, the criterion does not depend on the magnitude of the coefficients $\abs{h_i}$.
+We visualize it in \cref{fig:truncation_criterion} to illustrate that a feasible number of compatible settings is required even for $\delta \ll 1$. \begin{proof}[Proof of \cref{corollary:truncation_criterion}] By virtue of \cref{theorem:Bernstein}, we compare the statistical error with the systematic error that is introduced by \Scref{eq:truncation_criterion}.
 Assume we leave out the $i$-th term in the grouped empirical mean estimator~\eqref{eq:energy_estimator} by setting $\hat{o}^{(i)} = 0$.
-This introduces a symmetric \emph{systematical} error of at most $\epsilon_\mathrm{sys}^{(i)} = \abs{h_i}$, see \cref{eq:systematic_error_def}.
+This introduces a symmetric systematic error of at most $\epsilon_\mathrm{sys}^{(i)} = \abs{h_i}$, see \cref{eq:systematic_error_def}.
 Let $I_\mathrm{sys}$ be the index set of omitted terms and $I_\mathrm{stat}$ the index set of measured observables.
 Both sets are disjoint and their union yields the index set $[M]$.
-We write, using first the triangle inequality and then \cref{eq:Bernstein_epsilon_refined},
+We write, using first the triangle inequality and then \Scref{eq:Bernstein_epsilon_refined},

 with probability $1 - \delta$.
-This readily provides us with a criterion whether the error for the $i$-th term should be estimated by statistical or statistical means, i.e., whether it should be measured or simply set to zero: for each term in the decomposition, we simply compare whether the total sum is large when sorting the corresponding index either into $I_\mathrm{stat}$ or $I_\mathrm{sys}$.
+This readily provides us with a criterion whether the error for the $i$-th term should be estimated by statistical or systematic means, i.e., whether it should be measured or simply set to zero: for each term in the decomposition, we simply inspect which summand of the sum yields the smaller value and include $i$.
 Comparing the corresponding entries in the two summations above, we arrive at \cref{corollary:truncation_criterion}. \end{proof}